KustoszApp/docs/source/basic-usage.md

 Channel is source of content displayed in Kustosz.
 Currently RSS, Atom and JSON Feed are supported.

-To add new channel, click "Add channel" button on top of navigation pane.
-In popup that appears, you need to provide full URL to channel (XML file in case of RSS or Atom).
+To add a new channel, click "Add content" button on top of navigation pane.
+In window that appears, paste URL of website you would like to subscribe to.
+Kustosz will automatically detect channels provided by the website.
+Click on channel name to get preview of few latest entries.
+Click "Add channel" to subscribe to channel.

+Alternatively, you can click down arrow right to "Add content" and click "Add channel".
+In window that appears, you need to provide full URL to XML file.
+You can also specify channel title and tags.

 ## Keyboard navigation